Learning Potential Energy Surfaces of Hydrogen Atom Transfer Reactions in Peptides

 \section{Abstract}

 Hydrogen atom transfer (HAT) reactions are essential in many biological processes, such as radical migration in damaged proteins, but their mechanistic pathways remain incompletely understood.
 Simulating HAT processes is challenging due to the conflicting requirements of quantum chemical accuracy and biologically relevant time and length scales; thus, neither classical force fields nor DFT-based molecular dynamics simulations are applicable.
 Machine-learned potentials offer an alternative, with the ability to learn potential energy surfaces (PESs) that capture reactions and transitions with near-quantum accuracy.
 However, training such models to generalize across diverse HAT configurations—especially at radical positions in proteins—requires tailored data generation strategies and careful model selection.
 In this work, we systematically generate HAT reaction configurations in peptides to build large datasets using semiempirical methods as well as DFT.
 We benchmark three graph neural network architectures, SchNet, Allegro, and MACE, on their ability to learn HAT potential energy surfaces and indirectly predict reaction barriers through direct energy predictions.
-MACE consistently outperforms the other models in energy, force, and reaction barrier prediction accuracy, achieving a mean absolute error of 1.13 kcal/mol on out-of-distribution DFT barrier predictions.
+MACE consistently outperforms the other models in energy, force, and reaction barrier prediction accuracy, achieving a mean absolute error of 1.13 kcal/mol on DFT barrier predictions.
+We further perform molecular dynamics simulations and show that the learned potential is stable and reactive under thermal conditions and can serve as an engine for sampling HAT reactions or enhanced-sampling calculations of HAT-free energies.
+We show that the trained MACE potential generalizes well beyond our training data by performing out-of-distribution evaluations and analysis of HAT barriers in collagen \Romannum{1} snapshots.
 This level of accuracy will enable integration of ML potentials into large-scale collagen simulations to compute reaction rates from predicted barriers, advancing the mechanistic understanding of HAT and radical migration in peptides.
 We analyze scaling laws, model transferability, and cost-performance trade-offs, and outline strategies for improvement through the combination of ML potentials with transition state search algorithms and active learning.
 The presented approach is generalizable to other biomolecular systems, offering a method toward quantum-accurate simulations of chemical reactivity in complex biological environments.